Biography

 2021

-Nominated as a Guest Speaker to give a lecture to the Studio Culture Club of Louisiana State University.
+Nominated as a Guest Speaker to lecture to the Studio Culture Club of Louisiana State University.

 2020